Ordering repeat prescriptions

 - Make sure you list all of your allergies.

-- If you want your prescription sent to a pharmacy, please provide the pharmacy's details, including the fax number.
-Some pharmacies will also charge a fax fee.
+- If you want your prescription sent to a pharmacy, please provide the pharmacy's details.

 Medications you need to see a doctor for